Medical Negligence Solicitors

 Medical negligence solicitors in London

 We all expect the highest level of care from our healthcare providers.
-Sadly, mistakes do happen which cause harm to patients.
+Sadly, mistakes do happen that cause harm to patients.
 In some cases, treatment is so poor that it may be deemed as medical negligence.
 If this is the case a claim for compensation can be pursued.
 The following pages will answer all of your questions including how to bring a claim for medical negligence against the NHS or private clinics, the claims process and what you can expect from your medical negligence lawyer.
 You will find out more about our expert lawyers and their experience.
 You will also hear from some clients and families that we have been able to help.